You don’t need a specific brand of guitar to play metal music.

 Coming with “tamer” passive pickups and somewhat of a bluesy vibe can actually be an unexpectedly great addition to some of the traditionally aggressive sub-styles of the genre.
 This is exactly why guitarists like James Hetfield, Zakk Wylde, and Adam Jones of the band Tool have been so impressed by Gibson guitars.

-However, because of their greatness, Gibson guitars can be a bit pricy.
+However, because of their greatness, Gibson guitars can be a bit pricey.
 This is why they’re usually popular among professional players.
 But they do find a pretty versatile implementation in metal music and can be found in hands of some unexpectedly different types of players.

 Although not as nearly as big as some other brands here, Schecter has gained a lot of respect among metal guitarists and even fans of metal music.